Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Properties of Additive Noise Channels

 Additive noise channels have a long history in information theory.
 Here we show two important properties of additive noise channels which will be used for deriving the generalization bounds in the next section.
 The first property (Lemma~\ref{lem::sdpi_diam}) leads to a decay factor into our bounds.
 The second property (Lemma~\ref{lem::gen_HWI}) produces computable generalization bounds.

 Consider a single use of an additive noise channel.
 Let $(\rX,\rY)$ be a pair of random variables related by $\rY = \rX + m \rN$ where $\rX\in \mathcal{X}$; $m > 0$ is a constant; and $\rN$ represents an independent noise.
 In other words, the conditional distribution of $\rY$ given $\rX$ can be characterized by $P_{\rY|\rX=\bx} = P_{\bx + m\rN}$.
 If $\mathcal{X}$ is a compact set, the contraction coefficients often have a non-trivial upper bound, leading to a strong data processing inequality.
-This is formalized in the following lemma whose proof follows directly from the definition of the Dobrushin's coefficient in \eqref{eq::Dob_coe_eq} and the fact that the Dobrushin's coefficient is a universal upper bound of all the contraction coefficients. \begin{lemma} Let $\rN$ be a random variable which is independent of $(\rU,\rX)$.
+This is formalized in the following lemma whose proof follows directly from the definition of the Dobrushin's coefficient in \eqref{eq::Dob_coe_eq} and the fact that the Dobrushin's coefficient is a universal upper bound of all the contraction coefficients.
+Note that the function $\delta(A,m)$ in \eqref{eq::defn_delta_At} upper bounds the Dobrushin's coefficient of the additive noise channel and has a closed-form expression for many noise distributions (see Table~\ref{table:C_delta_exp} for examples). \begin{lemma} Let $\rN$ be a random variable which is independent of $(\rU,\rX)$.
 For a given norm $\|\cdot\|$ on a compact set $\mathcal{X}\subseteq \Reals^d$ and $m,A>0$, we define

 Then the Markov chain $\rU\to \rX \to \rX + m\rN$ holds and